zofe/rapyd-laravel/README.md

 ## Install in Laravel 7, 6, 5.8 ..
 5.0, 4.*

 require the package in your Laravel
 `$ composer require zofe/rapyd`

 then publish assets:
 `$ php artisan vendor:publish`

-you can also require a specific version:

-`zofe/rapyd:"7.*"` for Laravel 7
-`zofe/rapyd:"6.*"` for Laravel 6

-`zofe/rapyd:"2.8.*"` for Laravel 5.8
-...
-`zofe/rapyd:"2.1.*"` for Laravel 5.1
-`zofe/rapyd:"2.0.*"` for Laravel 5.0

 note: for Laravel <=5.4 you need to add the provider in your config/app.php: